H-A-M-G-E-R/sm-custom-music/README.md

 If you already compiled it, delete the .nspc file before rebuilding.

-To build all the ASM files, run:
+To build all the NSPC files, run:

 `python build_all.py <asar_path>`

+To build all the SPC files, run:

+`python build_spc.py`

 You don't need to delete all the .nspc files before rebuilding using the script above.